cdr255/tumblingowl/articles/2014-08-28-laurel-lee---part-1-tracklist.md

 title: Laurel Lee - Part 1 "Tracklist"
 date: 28/08/2014

+I've found the harp incites people to ask a few questions more often than others.

 One question I am asked quite often is,
 "Do You have any albums of Your harp music?"
 Until today, I would have just